Wuraola17/alx-low_level_programming/README.md

-This readme is for pointers arrays strings
+The readme for argc and argv